JocznHM/lexicalAnalyzer/README.md

 <br>
 -Download the source code, it can be in a zip file to unzip.
 If you prefer you can use git in CLI mode with the command "git clone https://github.com/JocznHM/lexicalAnalyzer.git"
 <br>
--Install requirements.txt with command on CLI mode "pip install -r requirements.txt"
+-Open folder on CLI mode and install requirements.txt with command "pip install -r requirements.txt"
 <br>
--Open folder on CLI mode and run "python3 lexicGUI.py" or "python3 lexicCLI.py"
+-Finally, you can run "python3 lexicGUI.py" or "python3 lexicCLI.py" on the same CLI

 <b>Note: It is your choice to set up a virtual environment to run this program.</b>